 Political developments can have a significant impact on the Company and our stakeholders.
 Therefore, we participate in the political process through regular engagement with public officials and policy makers, and by making contributions to candidates, parties and political action committees from across the political spectrum that support policies that help advance our business strategy, including clean and renewable energy and efficient electrification.
 We will only make political contributions that comply with the law and adhere to our Political Engagement Policy.
 All contributions are approved by the most senior officer responsible for government affairs or the President and CEO.
 Exceptions to the Political Engagement Policy must be approved by the Vice-President of Public Affairs and the General Counsel.
 Management publishes an annual report disclosing contributions from corporate funds to campaign committees, political action committees and ballot measure committees.
 This annual report can be found at https://investors.portlandgeneral.com/corporate-governance.
+The Nominating, Governance and Sustainability Committee reviews the annual report and the Political Engagement Policy at least annually and receives a report on any significant exceptions or waivers to the Political Engagement Policy.
 The Nominating, Governance and Sustainability Committee also periodically reviews with management the strategic priorities for the Company's political and policy lobbying and political contributions.